tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 a generalization of the approach used in Halo.

-Halo is no doubt the closest recursive proofs protocol to Bulletproofs, and hence of keen interest to Tari, for possibly developing a recursive proofs system that achieves scaling of the Tari Blockchain.
+Halo is no doubt the closest recursive proofs protocol to Bulletproofs, and hence of keen interest to Tari for possibly developing a recursive proofs system that achieves scaling of the Tari Blockchain.